Synesso/scala-stellar-sdk/src/main/paradox/index.md

 Contributions are warmly welcomed.
 Please feel free to contribute by reporting [issues](https://github.com/Synesso/scala-stellar-sdk/issues) you find, or by suggesting changes to the code.
 Or feel free to add your own features/issues to that list.

-Let's chat about any of this on the [Stellar-public Slack](https://stellar-public.slack.com/) #dev channel.
+Let's chat about any of this on the [Stellar KeyBase channel](https://keybase.io/team/stellar.public) #dev channel.
 My username is [@jem](https://keybase.io/jem).